Top day trips for island hopping in Italy

 4. From Stromboli to Panarea to feel like a celebrity

-If you are in Stromboli and have already witnessed the spectacles of its volcano, visited its black beaches, and dreamed under a fairy-tale starry sky, it is time to see something different.
+If you are in Stromboli and have already witnessed the spectacles of its volcano, visited its black beaches, and dreamt under a fairytale starry sky, it is time to see something different.
 How about a day trip to Panarea?

-In just 25 minutes, you will reach the most fashionable island of the Aeolian Islands and breathe a different atmosphere right away!
+In just 25 minutes from the port of Ginostra, you can reach the most fashionable island of the Aeolian Islands and breathe a different atmosphere right away!
+There are also crossings departing from the port of Stromboli town.

 5. From Lipari to Vulcano to climb the crater

-For our last suggestion, we decided to stay in the Aeolian Islands, but this time starting with Lipari, the main island of the archipelago.
+For our last suggestion, we decided to stay in the Aeolian Islands, but this time with Lipari, the main island of the archipelago, as starting point.
 Well-connected to Sicily, Calabria, and Campania, the island of Lipari is full of cultural attractions and wonderful beaches.

 A full day in Vulcano means experiencing breathtaking views, seeing fumaroles, and relaxing in natural hot springs.
 Also, don’t miss the opportunity to hike to the Gran Cratere della Fossa (“Great Crater of the Pit”).
 The icing on the cake to end your trip to Vulcano?
 Bar Remigio's granita with cream, of course!